-3. Contact your veterinary hospital, inform them of the situation and get specific first aid advice.
+- Contact your veterinary hospital to inform them of the situation and get specific first aid advice.

 Are there any restraint tips that might be useful?

-If you are suspicious of a spinal injury lay the cat in a large box.
+If you are suspicious of a spinal injury, lay your cat in a large box.

 What is shock?

 Shock has many definitions.
-It is a complex systemic or whole body reaction to a number of situations.
-These include severe trauma, hemorrhage or sudden blood loss, heart failure, and other causes of decreased circulation (e.g., severe and sudden allergic reaction and heat stroke).
+It is a complex systemic (whole-body) reaction to several situations, including severe trauma, hemorrhage or sudden blood loss, heart failure, and other causes of decreased circulation (e.g., severe and sudden allergic reaction and heat stroke).
 A life-threatening fall in blood pressure is a dangerous part of shock.